List of Ubisoft subsidiaries: Ubisoft Casablanca

 Ubisoft Casablanca was opened in April 1998 in Casablanca, Morocco.
-The studio's first production was the Nintendo 64 version of Donald Duck: Goin' Quackers.
+The studio's first production was the version of Donald Duck: Goin' Quackers that was released for PC, Dreamcast and Nintendo 64.
 Ubisoft Casablanca assisted the development of various games for portable platforms.
 In June 2007, Ubisoft stated that they were to expand the studio by 150 people using government incentives.
 Between 2008 and 2010, the studio also operated a campus that sought to train 300 game development graduates.
 Ubisoft Casablanca was shuttered on 13 June 2016, following a shift in the marketplace, and the studio's position not being compatible with Ubisoft's plans going forward.
 The studio previously employed 48 staff members and was the oldest video game studio in North Africa.
 Companies set up by former Ubisoft Casablanca employees include developers TheWallGames founded by Yassine Arif, Rym Games by Imad Kharijah and Othman El Bahraoui, and Palm Grove Software by Khalil Arafan, as well as the collective Moroccan Game Developers founded in 2011 by Arif and Osama Hussain to promote video game development in Morocco.